 Study abroad programs led by SIS faculty include an online component and an abroad component.
 The online component—which includes 1–2 meetings per week before and after the trip—prepares students for their time abroad and facilitates further discussion after they return.
 The duration of time abroad varies by course, ranging from one to four weeks and averaging about two weeks.

 Summer Abroad Courses

 During a summer practicum experience, students consult with an international client while producing original research that is relevant to the community, country, or broader region.
-Past summer practicum programs have included:
+Upcoming summer practicum programs include: